alphagov/government-service-design-manual/service-manual/agile/running-retrospectives.md

 A central principle of agile is quick feedback loops – you demonstrate something to the user as soon as possible so you can see how well it suits their needs.
 Retrospectives are the way we apply this to our own teams to find out what’s working and what isn’t, so a team can continuously improve.

-## What’s a retrospective?
+## Retrospective format

 ![X-prop retrospective](https://farm9.staticflickr.com/8013/7105598457_084223078e_d.jpg)

 A retrospective is a meeting at the end of a [sprint](/service-manual/agile/features-of-agile.html) where your team get a chance to talk about what went well and badly in that sprint, and take some actions to improve matters.
 It can also cover a larger scope, eg a full project retrospective.

-A retrospective takes the following form:
+A retrospective takes this form:

 1.    gather data
 2.    generate insights